It is very easy to make a decision between M.2 SATA and SATA 2.5 SSDs. But, people often ask this question: Is M.2 SATA faster than the SATA 2.5″ SSD?

-Either you can set up your SSD external using your USB connection or try to check whether your laptop motherboard has an M.2 port and use your M.2 SSD there.
+Either you can set up your SSD externally using your USB connection or try to check whether your laptop motherboard has an M.2 port and use your M.2 SSD there.

 Double-check the availability of an M.2 port on your motherboard before buying an M.2 SSD

 It is wise to buy an M.2 SSD only if your motherboard has an M.2 slot.
 Especially if you have a laptop, you should try to confirm this same before doing anything else.
 If your laptop doesn’t have an M.2 port available (which most of the older laptops don’t have), you will have no other option to install it internally.